 When a divorce begins and there are children of that marriage, it gives rise to a whole host of issues, all of which can be emotionally charged and hotly contested by the spouses.
 One such issue involves child support and may involve the California Department of Child Support Services, or DCSS.
-If you are facing the prospect of divorce and you are concerned about this issue, seek the help of experienced San Diego child support attorneys as soon as possible.
+If you are facing the prospect of divorce and you are concerned about this issue, seek the help of experienced child custody attorneys San Diego as soon as possible.
 Below is a brief introduction to this issue.

 Child Support Obligations Described